Michael Pitfield

 Peter Michael Pitfield (June 18, 1937 – October 19, 2017) was a Canadian Senator and senior civil servant.

+Background

+Born in Montreal, Quebec, Pitfield graduated from St. Lawrence University in Canton, New York, at the age of 16.
+His SLU degree, in science, was followed by a degree in law from McGill University.

 Pitfield was the youngest son of the Canadian financier Ward C. Pitfield and Grace MacDougall Pitfield, daughter of Canadian ice hockey player Hartland MacDougall.
 His brother, Ward C. Pitfield Jr., was Chairman of the family Investment Banking firm, Pitfield, MacKay, Ross, which later merged with Dominion Securities, now the investment arm of the Royal Bank of Canada.
 Another brother, stockbroker Robert Hartland Pitfield (d.
 2004), was father-in-law of former Toronto city councillor Jane Pitfield.
 His nephew, Ward Elcock is the former director of the Canadian Security Intelligence Service and former Deputy Minister at the Department of National Defence (Canada).